MrMallIronmaker/donatio/README.md

   * mission : String - mission statement diplayed on details page
   * leadershipTeam : Array - dictionary of leadership data
   * ...

+# Known issues
+* race condition where static content is needs to finish loading prior to intialization of elements on compare page otherwise the site crashes